apache/bigtop/bigtop_toolchain/README.md

 ##Usage

-These can be indivdually applied using:
+These can be individually applied using:

 	node "node1.example.com" {